Guide to Different Medical Specialties

 • Research the details of specialisations in the country you want to study and practice medicine in.
 For the UK, this means the NHS.

 • Check out our Medicine Summer School for Teens to experience what it’s really like to be a medical student, and to find out whether this subject is right for you.
-Learn more about all of our prestigious Oxford Summer School programmes.
+Learn more about all of our Oxford Summer School programmes.

 Prepare for Medical School